-Ultra Search Sample Query Applications
+Oracle Ultra Search Query Applications

-Ultra Search provides several sample query applications and a sample crawler agent.
-Use the sample query applications as examples for creating your own query application.
+Oracle Ultra Search provides several query applications and a sample crawler agent.
+Use the query applications as examples for creating your own query application.
 The query applications are written as J2EE-compliant Web applications.

-Your query application uses the Ultra Search query API.
+Your query application uses the Oracle Ultra Search query API.
 You can also use the sample crawler agent to create your own crawler agent.

-Note: Pointers to the sample query applications and the sample crawler agent Java source code, as well as their corresponding readmes, are in the Ultra Search welcome page:
+Note: Pointers to the query applications and the sample crawler agent Java source code, as well as their corresponding readmes, are in the Oracle Ultra Search welcome page: http://host.domain:port/ultrasearch/index.html

-http://hostname.domainname:port/ultrasearch/index.ht

-The sample query application has been designed to showcase keyword in context and highlighting features.
-These changes are made to search. jsp and its dependent files.
+The query application has been designed to showcase keyword in context and highlighting features.
+These changes are made to search.jsp and its dependent files.

 Keyword in context shows a section of the original document that contains the search terms.
 Highlighting shows the entire document with the search terms in a different color.
 For highlighting to work, the crawler must be configured to keep cache file as one of its settings.
-Highlighting is implemented in cache. jsp and can be customized by the customer.
+Highlighting is implemented in cache.jsp and can be customized by the customer.